jfroche/docker-plone/README.md

 To be able to create our plone buildout fast and often, we base our other images on this one.

-Plone buildout is based on plone test buildout version 4.3 (https://raw.github.com/collective/buildout.plonetest/master/plone-4.3.x.cfg)
+Plone buildout is based on plone test buildout version 4.3 (https://raw.github.com/collective/buildout.plonetest/master/plone-4.3.x.cfg).

-We speed up this build using: https://github.com/silarsis/docker-proxy

 Buildout is installed in /code

-You can reuse this image like this in your dockerfile in your own buildout:
+You can reuse this image like this in your Dockerfile in your own buildout directory.

 <pre>
 FROM jfroche/plone:4.3